TeamStacks/hw4/README.md

 There should be no errors, but there are occasionally warnins and also, debug prints when viewing with the developer console.

+# Concerns

+# Dates

+There is a discrepancy between the Parse server dates and the browser dates that causes a minor difference in the dates when fetched and when stored.
+In Chrome, this is off by 5 hours, whereas in Firefox, the time is parsed correctly.

 # Implementation

 We used a mixture of REST API and JavaScript and jQuery for our backend.